Lecture Notes on Multi-loop Integral Reduction and Applied Algebraic Geometry: Introduction

 CAG aims at multivariate polynomial and rational function problems in the real world.
 It began with {\it Buchberger's algorithm} in 1970s, which obtained the Gr\"obner basis for a {\it polynomial ideal}.
 Buchberger's algorithm for polynomials is similar to Gaussian Elimination for linear algebra: the latter finds a linear basis of a subspace while the former finds a ``good'' generating set for an ideal.
 With Gr\"obner basis, one can carry out multivariate polynomial division and simplify rational functions; one can eliminate variables from a polynomial system; one can apply polynomial constraints without solving them...
 Then CAG developed quickly and now it is so all-purpose that people use it outside mathematics, like in robotics, cryptography and game theory.
 I believe that CAG is crucial for the deep understanding of multi-loop scattering amplitudes.

 Hence, the purpose of these lecture notes is to introduce a fast-developing research field: applied algebraic geometry in multi-loop scattering amplitudes.
 I would like to show CAG methods by examples, \begin{itemize} \item Multi-loop integrand reduction via Gr\"obner basis.
 This generalizes one-loop OPP integrand reduction method to all loop orders.
 In this section, I will introduce basic notations of polynomial ring, rudiments of algebraic geometry and the Gr\"obner basis method. \item Multivariate residue computation, in {\it generalized} unitarity analysis.
 A flavor of several complex variables will be provided in the section.
 Then I present the definition of multivariate residues and CAG based algorithms for computing multivariate residues.
 Finally I show that they are very useful in high-loop unitarity analysis. \item Multi-loop IBP with polynomial constraints.
 These constraints form a {\it syzygy} system, which can be solved by \GB\ \cite{Gluza:2010ws} techniques.
 We show that we can combine this with unitarity cuts and the Baikov representation \cite{Baikov:1996rk} to further improve the efficiency. \end{itemize} I will illustrate mathematical concepts and methods by practical examples and exercises, even beyond mathematics/physics, like the game {\it Sudoku}.
 The proof of many mathematical theorems will be skipped or just roughly sketched.
+These notes do not cover other important topics in amplitudes studies, like {\it Symbol}, {\it differential equation}, {\it Grassmannian} or {\it bootstrap}.
+We refer to the beautiful online articles, for instance, \cite{ Dixon:2011nj , Duhr:2011zq, ArkaniHamed:2012nw , Henn:2014qga } for these topics.
 I will not cover all the technical details of the research frontier from integral reduction, since I believe it is more important for readers to get the idea of basic algebraic geometry and find its applications in their own research fields.